Partnership Contract Mechanisms

 Cooperative Research and Development Agreements

 Brookhaven uses a Cooperative Research and Development Agreement (CRADA) when a partner and the lab intend to collaborate on a project.
 It protects a company's and Brookhaven's existing intellectual property and provides a framework for newly developed intellectual property during the project.
 It also allows the company to negotiate for an exclusive field-of-use license to subject inventions that arise during the CRADA's execution.
+See steps in the CRADA contracting guidance (PDF).

 Shared Resources CRADA